Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-When the patella dislocates, it’s forced outside of the trochlear groove and can no longer move up and down.
-This locks the knee and pulls the ligaments out of place, often tearing them.
-Most frequently (93% of the time), the kneecap pops out laterally, to the side of the groove.
-Patellar dislocation is usually an acute injury caused by impact or by a sudden turn and twist.
-Like any dislocation, it is painful and debilitating until it is corrected.
-But the dislocated knee cap will sometimes correct itself.
+When your patella dislocates, it’s forced outside of the trochlear groove and can no longer move up and down.
+This locks your knee and pulls the ligaments out of place, often tearing them.
+Most frequently, your kneecap pops out laterally (to the side of the groove).
+Like any dislocation, a dislocated kneecap is painful and debilitating until you correct it.
+But a dislocated patella will sometimes correct itself.

 Advertisement